 Introducing The Neo Classic.

 Although it stands to be the second film camera I’ve bought after the Diana F+, it still surprises me how novel this whole thing has become.
-People seem to gravitate towards it, some even ask for their photo to be taken – which is the complete opposite if you’re holding a DSLR in your hand.
+It would seem people gravitate towards film photography, some even asking for their photo to be taken – which you generally don’t experience with a DSLR in hand.

 If you’re anything like me, you’re drawn to the retro look Fujifilm have integrated into the camera design.
 From the bold shutter buttons to the black leather detailing, a distinctive 90s influence is apparent.

-But the Classic takes things a step further than just appearances.
+That being said, The Classic is much more than just appearances.
 With various shooting modes, behind the lens you have more control than most with an film camera.
-So once you’ve got it right, you’ll have a unique little moment to pocket or give away.
+Once you’ve got it right, you’ll have a unique moment to pocket or even give away.

-It’s being able to capture these experiences and interactions that draws me away from a 1080p LCD screen and makes me peer through a dusty viewfinder to capture something considerably more meaningful.
+It’s invaluable moments like these and the ability to capture such experiences that has me looking away from a 1080p LCD and focuses my eye to a dusty viewfinder to capture something considerably more meaningful.